Code-Institute-Submissions/book-1/README.md

 ## Introduction

 ### Description
+Here are the key features of this Python-based task manager (must-have):
 - Task Management: Allow users to add, edit, delete, and mark tasks as done, keeping track of priority levels, due dates, and completion status.

 - User Authentication and Data Security: Ensure data privacy and security by implementing a login system with secure password hashing.
 This allows multiple users to maintain separate task lists and prevents unauthorized access.